 - 1. Kindergarten Registration begins in February. - 2.
 A Kindergarten Orientation is held in July prior to the start of school for students and parents.
 The orientation includes a tour of the school, a tour of the school bus, and a trip through the lunch line.
 Parents also have time with the teachers to ask questions about the beginning of school. - 3.
 Ice Cream Social occurs at the beginning of the school year.
 Students/Families participating in this Fox Hill School Community event are able to see the school, the classrooms, and meet their teacher before school starts. - 4.
-Reading and math activities are included on the website, so parents know what they can be working on prior to the start of the school year.
+Reading and math resources are provided in the Kindergarten welcome information, so parents know what they can be working on prior to the start of the school year.